-Not too long ago, the Caipirinha was a drink only enjoyed in Brazil, in large part because cachaça, especially good cachaça, wasn’t readily available outside of Brazil.
-But in recent years the drink has begun to experience a revival and is popping up on cocktail menus across the world.
+Not too long ago, the Caipirinha was a drink only enjoyed in Brazil, in large part because cachaça, especially good cachaça, wasn’t readily available outside of its home country.
+But in recent years, the drink has begun to experience a revival and is popping up on cocktail menus across the world.
 Hell, even TGI Friday’s offers a version of the Caipirinha, though it’s usually flavored and overly sweet.
+So stick to the original recipe, and try your hand at making one for yourself.

 1 medium lime, cut into wedges